 non-receptor exchange-factors expressed inside the cell.

-Mike Lee was a grad student and is now a postdoc with Mike Yaffe at MIT.
+Mike Lee was a grad student and later a postdoc with Mike Yaffe at MIT.

 Slessareva, J. E., Routt S. M.,